1969-1977 Kawasaki KH 500, H1, H2 Shop Manual (7th Revision)

 - This 7th revision includes documentation for the transition from H1 to KH500 model nomenclature and specific electrical system data for H2-C models

-Technical Scope and Maintenance Structure
+Technical Overview and Maintenance Structure

 Customer Reviews